ryanmio/SheetsToSlackBot/README.md

    const COPY_RANGE = 'B14:U17'; // Optional: Update this with your copy range
    const PASTE_RANGE = 'B26:U29'; // Optional: Update this with your paste range
    ```
+> **Obtaining Slack Channel ID:**
+> To locate your Slack channel ID, follow these steps:
+> 1. Open Slack and navigate to your desired channel.
+> 2. Click on the channel name at the top to view channel details.
+> 3. Find the channel ID either in the URL or the "About" section of the channel details.

 3. **Set Up OAuth Token as a Script Property:**
    - Go to the Script Editor by navigating to Extensions > Apps Script.
    - In the Apps Script editor, click on `File` > `Project properties` > `Script properties`.